 Many atheists think that because they can point out logical fallacies in the arguments people posit for their belief in God that it proves that God doesn't exist.
-To convince anyone of the non-existence of God, an atheist has to prove that there is no universal consciousness or will.
+To convince anyone of the non-existence of God, an atheist has to prove that there is no universal consciousness or will running the universe.
 What makes people believe or experience what they do has nothing to do with that larger burden of proof.

 While we can logically derive conclusions from a combination of facts, there are many things we can believe in that don't have empirical facts to support those beliefs.
 This is called a leap of faith, and it is not confined to religious beliefs.
 The scientific method relies upon a hypothesis that we assume is true – or false – and see what happens as a result of that.
 That is a leap of faith because we take action on the basis of the assumption.
 We rely upon this process to live our lives, because almost everything we have to make choices about does not have a guaranteed outcome.

 We are often not good at evaluating whether the results track with the expected outcomes, usually as a result of too much emotional investment in the outcomes we want.
 Everything we do has the risk that we have misplaced our beliefs, perhaps as a result of placing to much trust in those who have advised us because we assumed they knew what they were talking about.